261718/Ltts_Miniproject/1.Requirements/Readme.md

 ![Description](Link to Pic)
 -- Content
 ## Defining Our System
-    Thi is the work flow of our system
+This is the work flow of our system

 ## SWOT ANALYSIS